 Sometimes your child will choose not to go to school during term time, or will leave school during the day without the school's permission.
 This is called truancy.

 There can be lots of reasons why a child stops attending school or refuses to go.
 They may be being bullied, or having trouble making friends, or they may find the school work difficult.
 Whatever the reason, it's very important for you to find the best way to improve their school attendance.

-If your child is truanting
+Think your child is truanting?

+Contact the school if you think your child might be truanting.
 They can work with you and your child to find out why they aren't attending.

 Sometimes, if the school thinks it's necessary, and you're still having trouble getting your child to attend school, they will contact an Education Welfare Officer for more help.